iiiyuki/Zephyr/README.md

 The healthcheck API endpoint internally triggers an overall health check of the service.
 This can include database connection checks, system properties, disk availability and memory availability.

-The example healthcheck endpoint can be request with the token located in the `HEALTH_TOKEN` environment variable.
+The example healthcheck endpoint can be request with the token located in the `HEALTH_CHECK_TOKEN` environment variable.

 ```sh
 curl -H 'Authorization: Bearer ThisMustBeChanged' http://localhost:3000/api/v1/health